-Test Database.
-The Contractor(s) shall develop and maintain separate test databases throughout the duration of all testing for all Toll Zones and the CSC, separate and distinct from the live database.
-The test database shall be active through the life of the project from the time which the Joint Board requests the test database to be established throughout the contract term.
-After each update of the live database, a separate request to the Joint Board should be issued to allow for approval of the update of the test database's configuration.
-The test database should be available at any time for the Joint Board to test or operate with no restrictions upon its usage.
+The Contractor(s) shall develop and maintain separate test databases Test Database. throughout the duration of all testing for all Toll Zones and the CSC, separate and distinct from the live database.
 The test databases shall be the property of the Joint Board and shall not be purged.